abapGit/abapGit/docs/ref-dot-abapgit.md

 There are currently two options available for including translations in a repository:

 1. Object-specific logic provided by the object serializer class
-1. Generic logic provided by abapGit framework (experimental, #4415)
+2. Generic logic provided by abapGit framework (experimental, #4415)

 If no translation languages are maintained in this setting, the first approach is used.
 If you maintain a list of translation languages (comma-separated, 2-letter ISO language codes), then these languages will be included in the serialization.
-If you maintain `*` for this setting, then all installed system languages will be used.
+See also [Translations and i18n](./ref-translations.html)

 Note: You can suppress translations with the local "Only Serialize Main Language" setting (see below).